saulpierotti/markdown_notebook/LB1_B_EC.md

 	* Below 30% identity I am in the zone were threading is needed
 		* These models are comparable to structures of 4 $\AA$ resolution
 		* They can be used for establishing broad functionality by comparison with other structures
-* Read Baker and Sali 2001 Science
-* If I want to use sequence identity for trasferring annotation features, I need to identify the problem-specific similarity threshold that allows a reliable transfer of features (a twilight zone)
+* If I want to use sequence identity for trasferring annotation features, I need to identify the problem-specific twilight region
-	* For subcellularlocalization, the twilight zone is 50%!
+	* For subcellularlocalization, the twilight zone is 50% (!)
 * The sequence identity needed for transferring subcellular localization is higher than that required for structure
-	* Read Rost Nair 2002
-* Sequence idenitity can be used for assigning GO terms
-	* Read Sangar 2007
 * Function of proteins with really high sequence identity can be completely different
-	* Peroxisomal isocitrate dehydrogenase and cytosolic isocitrate dehydrogenase have 84.2% identity in 417 aa, but they have different subcellular localizations
-	* Yest GAL1 (Galactokinase) and GAL3 (regulatory protein) have 72.9% identity in 528 aa, but different function
-* Comparison of cytochrome C from different species
-	* CytC has 2 heme binding sites and 2 metal binding sites
-	* Human vs horse: 88% identity and 0.35 $\AA$ RMSD, all the binding sites conserved
-		* In this case sequence and structure alignment yield the same result
-	* Human vs Rhodobacter Sph.: 28% identity, 1.8 $\AA$ RMSD
-		* Binding sites are conserved but the sequence alignment aligns on of them wrongly
-		* Homology modelling is possible but after manual refinment of the alignment
-	* Human vs Rhodobacter Pal.: 29% identity and 1.3 $\AA$ RMSD
-		* All the binding sites are wrongly aligned: need for manual editing before homology modelling
-	* Human vs Arabidopsis: 13% identity, 3.5 $\AA$ RMSD
-		* Sequence alignment is almost completely wrong
+* In remote homologs the sequence alignment is often wrong
-* Aligning sequence is not enough to recover information, not even for important residues
-	* Sequence alignments treat all the positions equally, they do not know what is important for us
-* We can detect important residues by comparing multiple structures and analysing conservation patterns
+* Important residues in a sequence can be identified by comparing conservation levels
-* We can align sequences constraining the position of important residues by using a framework that can introduce positional dependencies (HMM!)

 # Structural alignment
 * Structural alignment is different from superimposition